z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 The first thing to note about this data is that it was typed in by your author, by hand.
-The animated GIF was loaded into a graphics editor where the frames where examined and the binary data carefully copied, bit by bit, into the listing above.
+The animated GIF was loaded into a graphics editor where the frames were examined and the binary data carefully copied, bit by bit, into the listing above.
 As of this writing there doesn't appear to be any magic tool to create SP1 sprite data assembly listings from an animated GIF.